 Outings for our students allow them to extend that which they do in the classroom into concrete experiences in the real world, thereby deepening their understanding of the information—and of the world itself.

 At Post Oak, the very young child, up to the age of six, has a self-contained environment.
 It is orderly, beautiful, and perfectly prepared for the work of the students.
 At the same time, the rooms are framed by large windows looking out on gardens, which extend the space of the classroom.
-Students in the Young Children’s Community leave the classroom with their friends to visit the playground or to compost scraps.
+Students in the Young Children’s Community leave the classroom with their friends to visit the playground, go on a walk around campus, or to compost scraps.
 Primary students gain increasing responsibility and independence to walk alone or with friends to the gym for physical fitness, and to visit the library or administrative hallway.